OEKundakcioglu/OEKundakcioglu.github.io/docs/teaching/programming.md

 parent: Teaching
 nav_order: 2
 ---
-# Programming for Operations Research
+# Object Oriented Programming for Operations Research
 {: .no_toc }

 ##  Table of contents